 The Department of Revenue will undergo the same process during 2016 to determine whether the state income tax rate will be reduced further from 5.10% to 5.05%, effective January 1, 2017.
-The fiscal 2017 consensus tax revenue estimate accounts for this potential rate reduction.
-The revenue impact for fiscal 2017 (assuming no other income tax rate changes) for such a reduction is projected to be approximately \$79 million.
+Although the fiscal 2017 consensus tax revenue estimate accounted for this potential rate reduction, preliminary estimates indicate that such a reduction is unlikely to occur in fiscal 2017.
+Accordingly, updated fiscal 2017 revenue projections do not assume an income tax rate reduction taking effect in fiscal 2017.
+The revenue impact (assuming no other income tax rate changes) for such a reduction would be approximately \$79 million.

-Pursuant to the same law, in the tax year following that in which the personal income tax rate is reduced to 5.0%, the charitable deduction, which was in effect for tax year 2000 but subsequently suspended, will be restored.
+In the tax year following that in which the personal income tax rate is reduced to 5.0%, the charitable deduction, which was in effect for tax year 2000 but subsequently suspended, will be restored.
 Interest on obligations of the United States and of the Commonwealth and its political subdivisions is exempt from taxation.